I’m not going to trivialise this by making it sound like your summer will be a breeze.

 If you haven’t already, make sure you arrange some work experience.
-This is probably the most important step since it will help you build your personal statement, give you material to talk about during your interview and give you a better understanding of how people work in a healthcare setting.
-It doesn’t matter whether you fly across the world to volunteer or shadow your local GP, what matters is what you make of your experience.
-You can find out which medical schools require which types of work experience on TMP’s Medical School Work Experience Requirements.
+This is probably the most important step since it will help you build your Personal Statement, give you material to talk about during your interview and give you a better understanding of how people work in a healthcare setting.

 I can’t stress how important it is to prepare with someone else.
 Even if the other person isn’t in a position to give you much feedback, simply being able to answer a question on the spot, practising your structure, being mindful of your body language is the best practice you can get.
 You can then analyse in your own time how you could have improved your answer and build it up from there.